saintsal/daoistry/content/mindsets/fractals.md

 *Fractals in action: Here we see how branch shapes define the overall tree shape.
 [Try it yourself](https://www.complexity-explorables.org/explorables/weeds-and-trees/)*

-MolochDAO is one of the most prolific fractal DAOs.
+[MolochDAO]()https://molochdao.gitbook.io/ is one of the most prolific fractal DAOs.
 It's designed to stay small, and split if needed.
-As MolochDAO got more popular, it didn't grow, it enabled hundreds more MolochDAOs to start, and you might have heard of some like DAOHaus and MetaCartel.
+As MolochDAO got more popular, it didn't grow, it enabled hundreds more MolochDAOs to start, and you might have heard of some like [DAOHaus](http://daohaus.club/) and [MetaCartel](https://metacartel.org/).

-Even the larger DAOs are fractalising from within.
+The larger DAOs are also fractalising from within.
 MakerDAO, Yearn, Synthetix have all seen Working Groups emerge.
 And a number of DAOs are now generating SubDAOs to manage specific resources.
-The underlying reason is the same: smaller groups coordinate better and get results.
+The underlying reason is the same: smaller groups coordinate better.
+Smaller groups are needed to get results.

 These fractals go by different names. squads, working groups, subDAOs, teams... but the underlying approach is the similar: